 Although a data table must be loaded from a VSAM KSDS, an application can then copy records to a user-maintained data table from any data source that is accessible from the CICS address space.
-This could be an IMS[TM] or DB2[®] file.
+This could be an IMS^{TM} or $DB2^{I\!\!D}$ file.
 The KSDS that is used as the source data set for the data table can be empty; it is needed only to define the maximum record length and the key length and position.

 Variable-length record format must be specified for a user-maintained data table.
-The maximum record length that is supported by SDT is 32KB.
+The maximum record length that is supported by shared data table support is 32KB.
 This length exceeds that supported by CICS file management, which imposes the actual limit.
-See the topic dealing with lengths of areas passed to CICS commands in the CICS Application Programming Guide.
+See the CICS Application Programming Guide.
 The maximum number of records supported is 16 777 215.